Erika Vikman: 2020–present: "Cicciolina", mainstream success and Eurovision

-In 2020, Vikman signed with Warner Music Finland and was confirmed by Yle to be competing in Uuden Musiikin Kilpailu 2020, the Finnish national selection for the Eurovision Song Contest 2020.
+In 2020, Vikman inked with Warner Music Finland and was approved by Yle to be competing in Uuden Musiikin Kilpailu 2020, the Finnish national selection for the Eurovision Song Contest 2020.
 In the competition, she performed the song "Cicciolina", written about the Hungarian-Italian pornographic actress Ilona Staller, who performed under the stage name Cicciolina.
 Vikman competed in the competition final on 7 March 2020 in Tampere, where she placed second; she received the most votes from the Finnish public, but the professional jury ranked her only third.
 Despite only placing second, the song went on to become a hit in Finland, becoming her first top five single.
 Following the success of "Cicciolina", Vikman later released the follow-up single "Syntisten pöytä", which became her second top five hit, and later first number one radio hit.
 Also in 2020, Vikman placed third in season one of Masked Singer Suomi, competing as "The Wasp".

 Vikman released her debut self-titled studio album in August 2021.
 The album went on to peak at number-one in Finland, becoming Vikman's first number-one album.
 In May 2022, it was announced that Vikman would appear in season thirteen of Vain elämää, the Finnish version of The Best Singers.

 In 2025, it was confirmed that Vikman would compete at Uuden Musiikin Kilpailu 2025 with the song "Ich komme".
-She later won and was represent Finland in the Eurovision Song Contest 2025.
+She later won and represented Finland in the Eurovision Song Contest 2025.
 She qualified for the finals where she finished 11th with 196 points.